 - ½ medium turnip, peeled and cubed

-- While the oil is heating, season the chicken strips with sea salt and black pepper.
+- While the oil is heating, season chicken strips with sea salt and black pepper.

 - Remove the chicken from the pan and set it aside.

 - In the same saucepan, add the diced onion.
-Allow it to saute over medium heat for about 5 minutes or until it becomes translucent.
+Allow it to saute over medium heat stirring occasionally for about 5 minutes or until it becomes translucent.

 - Next, add the tomato paste and water.
 Stir these ingredients well until you have a uniform mixture.
 Leave this mixture to cook on low heat for a couple of minutes.